 2. Focus on collaboration over control.

 Children with ADHD are typically not known as the ‘go with the flow’ type.
 Being overly controlled is not their jam.
 They have plenty of ideas and strong convictions to boot.
-When we start to include our child in making a daily schedule or in a discussion of what calm down strategies feel the best for their body, suddenly there is a lot less resistance and a lot more ownership.
+When we start to include our child in making a daily schedule or in a discussion of what calm down strategies for kids feel the best for their body, suddenly there is a lot less resistance and a lot more ownership.

 When we start to see our child as an ally and include them in making the daily schedule or in a discussion of what calm down strategies feel the best for their body, suddenly there is a lot less resistance and a lot more ownership, follow-through and confidence building.

 Atypical kids desperately need others to notice and nurture their unique gifts and strengths.
 Their future well-being depends on it.

 When we start to put more energy into the positives throughout the day with our child, they will begin to see these things in themselves.
 Being a mirror for our intense child’s awesome attributes is the groundwork for a strong sense of self and one of the most important tips for parenting a child with ADHD.

 Children with ADHD spend more time in a state of high emotional arousal (read stress hormones surging through their brains and an over-activated amygdala).
 Guess what calms and deactivates the emotional arousal of our right brains?
 Close connected relationships with caregivers.